So you’ve learned about human trafficking. You’ve realized it’s a real problem, in the world and in your city, and you want to take action.

 That’s a pack of lies, friend.
 You are a member of this global neighborhood, and your voice and your actions matter.
 What we need for a free world is a band of ordinary people willing to do the next right thing.
 And that’s where you come in.

 Lacing up your boots?
-Here are seven ways to get started.
+Here are seven ways to fight human trafficking.

 1. Connect on social media.